Medium Build List

-Your goal when making saltwater is to have 0 TDS in the RO/DI water before adding salt.
+When producing saltwater, the aim is to achieve 0 TDS in the RO/DI water before introducing salt.

-Just for reference, when I lived in Seattle the tap water had around 40 ppm TDS.
-I now live in Southern California and my TDS is 140 ppm.
+As a point of reference, when I resided in Seattle, tap water exhibited approximately 40 ppm TDS.
+Now residing in Southern California, my TDS measures around 140 ppm.

 Here’s an affordably priced pump that has received high ratings on Amazon.